louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Neurosyphilis mimicking connective tissue disease [^5836f3e3].
 BMJ Case Reports (2023).
 High credibility.

 A male in his 60s developed a pruritic, maculopapular rash on his torso and arms, sparing his palms and soles.
-He tested positive for ANA and an initial skin biopsy identified "bullous lupus," supporting the diagnosis of a connective tissue disease.
+He tested positive for ANA and an initial skin biopsy identified "bullous lupus", supporting the diagnosis of a connective tissue disease.
 Additional symptoms included headaches, facial nerve palsy and hearing loss, which partially responded to oral corticosteroids.
 He subsequently developed a steroid-dependent left eye scotoma, neuroretinitis and optic nerve papillitis.
 Mycophenolate mofetil was added but an attempted oral steroid taper led to a worsening rash, progressive retinitis and papillitis.
 Neurosyphilis was confirmed by serum positive rapid plasma reagin test, reactive treponema pallidum antibodies, positive cerebrospinal fluid venereal disease research laboratory and positive spirochete immunostain of skin biopsy of lesional (rash) tissue.
 Treatment with intravenous ceftriaxone resolved his rash and visual symptoms.
 It is important to consider syphilis as a mimicker of connective tissue diseases.

 ---

 ### A rare case of cutaneous Langerhans cell histiocytosis in an adult patient [^68d3b2a8].
 JAAD Case Reports (2024).
 Medium credibility.

 To the Editor: Kuo et alrecently published a case of cutaneous only Langerhans cell histiocytosis (LCH) in an adult.
 We are aware of very few published cases of this clinical presentation.
 Here, we describe one such case in a 62-year-old adult male.

 A 62-year-old man with a history of intellectual disability presented to our clinic with a progressively diffuse pruritic rash that started 3 years prior.
 Despite previous treatments for allergic contact dermatitis and tinea corporis using topical corticosteroids and antifungals, the rash remained unimproved.
 Physical examination revealed circular follicular accentuated erythematous plaques and erythematous annular plaques on the scalp, chest, upper arms, dorsal hands, abdomen, inguinal folds, buttocks, and bilateral thighs (Fig 1).
 Since the patient was nonverbal, his sister and caregiver acted as the historian.
 Subsequently, biopsies were performed at 2 different sites due to concerns for cutaneous T-cell lymphoma (Fig 2).

 Fig 1
 Initial visit.
 A, Right leg, (B) torso and upper extremities, (C) left lateral torso/arm, and (D) right lateral torso/arm.

 Fig 2
 Second visit 1 Month later.
 A, Left hip (biopsy site), (B) left abdomen (biopsy site), (C) left anterior thigh, and (D) back.

 Dermatopathology findings indicated a dense inflammatory infiltrate within the dermis, extending focally around deep vessels (Fig 3).
-Additionally, an increased number of lymphocytes, histiocytes, neutrophils, eosinophils, and numerous “bean-shaped” histiocytoid cells were noted.
+Additionally, an increased number of lymphocytes, histiocytes, neutrophils, eosinophils, and numerous "bean-shaped" histiocytoid cells were noted.
 These cells stained positive for S-100 and CD1a, while CD-3 and CD-20 stains demonstrated a mixture of T and B cells.
 A CD-30 stain highlighted rare cells within the infiltrate.
 Collectively, these findings supported a diagnosis of LCH.

 ---